facebook/react-native-website/website/versioned_docs/version-0.58/scrollview.md

 The style of the scroll indicators.

 - `'default'` (the default), same as `black`.
-- `'black'`, scroll indicator is black.
+- `'black'`, scroll indicator is `black`.
 This style is good against a light background.
-- `'white'`, scroll indicator is white.
+- `'white'`, scroll indicator is `white`.
 This style is good against a dark background.

 | Type                              | Required | Platform |
 | --------------------------------- | -------- | -------- |